telekrex/riot-shield/README.md

 # mute
-Instantly disable (or re-enable) a selection of distracting URLs on your local machine.
+Disable (or re-enable) a selection of distracting URLs on your local machine with one click.